 For more than two decades, the legal experts at Giffords Law Center to Prevent Gun Violence has advocated for the proven solutions to the gun violence epidemic in the United States.
 In that time, our committed, dynamic staff has become the foremost resource on American firearm policy, educating legislators and the public on the gun laws and community-based programs that save lives.

-Robyn oversees the development of Giffords Law Center’s policy priorities and has testified in Congress and before state and local lawmakers as an expert witness on gun laws and the American gun violence epidemic.
+Robyn has testified in Congress and before state and local lawmakers as an expert witness on gun laws and the American gun violence epidemic.
 In 2008, Robyn oversaw the organization’s efforts to coordinate the drafting and filing of all amicus briefs in the landmark Supreme Court case District of Columbia v.
-Heller and continues to supervise the legal team’s tracking and analysis of Second Amendment litigation and firearms legislation nationwide.
-Additionally, she manages partnerships with other organizations, particularly pro bono partner law firms and community groups, amplifying Giffords Law Center’s reach beyond the gun violence prevention movement.
-Most recently, Robyn spearheaded the creation of the Firearms Accountability Counsel Taskforce, a joint venture between top law firms and the gun violence prevention movement to hold the gun lobby accountable in the courts, and Giffords Law Center’s Urban Gun Violence Initiative, which aims to help save lives through a combination of community intervention strategies and gun laws.
+Heller and continues to supervise the legal team’s tracking and analysis of Second Amendment litigation.
+Most recently, Robyn spearheaded the creation of the Firearms Accountability Counsel Taskforce, a joint venture between top law firms and the gun violence prevention movement, and Giffords Law Center’s Urban Gun Violence Initiative, which aims to help save lives through a combination of community intervention strategies and gun laws.